dariasmyr/dariasmyr/README.md

 Core libraries and techniques: Node JS, Nest JS, GraphQL, Docker

+### <a href="https://github.com/dariasmyr/ts-template" target="_new">TS Template</a>
+A TypeScript project template that provides a solid foundation for building TypeScript applications.
+It comes with a set of useful scripts, configurations, and development tools to streamline your development process.

+Core libraries and techniques: Node JS, TypeScript, Jest, Eslint

 ### <a href="https://github.com/dariasmyr/uptime-monitor" target="_new">Uptime Monitor</a>
 A TypeScript-based tool monitoring website uptime by performing HTTP, ping, SSL certificate, and health checks.
 Integrated with Prisma ORM for database interactions, it sends notifications to a Telegram chat.